 - Private cloud computing and big data analytics.

-QoS is one coming feature of QSAN storage software, providing an innovative automation architecture for primary storage.
+QoS is a coming feature of QSAN storage software, providing an innovative automation architecture for primary storage.
 That delivers unparalleled power scalability and guaranteed predictable storage performance.
 For more detail, please visit the QSAN SANOS or download the white paper.